SujalCharak/gemini-prompt-exfil/README.md

 ![aixt: Guardrails for hallucinations and prompt leaks](docs/screenshots/aixt_guardrail_overview.png)

-# aixt — Adversarial Guardrails for LLMs (Gemini Case Study)
+# Adversarial Guardrails for LLMs (Gemini Case Study)

 **What this repo shows**
 - How a production LLM can be prompted to **leak system preamble** and **hallucinate identity attributions**.